 When Life Circumstances Change

-Parents always have the right to have custody and access agreements, as well as support orders, reviewed by the court after a material change in circumstances.
+Parents may have the right to have parenting agreements, as well as support orders, reviewed by the court after a material change in circumstances.
 Relocation is a common reason why a parent may request a change to an existing custody and access agreement.
 However, the courts generally favour the status quo and tend to support stable situations for children.
 Unless both parents are prepared to consent, the court will reopen the determination of custody and access, and decide what is best for the children.

 Retroactive Support in Ontario

-When a support order is not reviewed on a regular basis or there is not proper income disclosure for a period of time, it may be appropriate to request retroactive support.
+When a support order is not reviewed regularly or there is no proper income disclosure for some time, it may be appropriate to request retroactive support.
 If you would like to file a retroactive claim for support due to a parent’s dishonesty regarding his or her true income, Thomas J. MacLennan can assist you.